-The committee is satisfied that the members thereof have the required knowledge and experience as set out in Section 94(5) of the Companies Act 71 of 2008 as amended and Regulation 42 of the Companies Regulation, 2011.
+The committee is satisfied that the members thereof have the required knowledge and experience as set out in Section 94(5) of the Companies Act and Regulation 42 of the Companies Regulation, 2011.

-Meetings held by the Audit Committee
+Meetings held by the audit committee

-The audit committee performs the duties laid upon it by Section 94(7) of the Companies Act 71 of 2008 as amended by holding meetings with the key role players on a regular basis and by the unrestricted access granted to the external auditor.
+The audit committee performs the duties laid upon it by Section 94(7) of the Companies Act by holding meetings with the key role players on a regular basis and by the unrestricted access granted to the external auditor.

-The audit committee held meetings on 9 April 2021 and on 22 September 2021 during which it reviewed its audit committee charter and fulfilled its responsibilities in terms thereof.
+The audit committee held meetings on 19 April 2022 and on 22 November 2022 during which it reviewed its audit committee charter and fulfilled its responsibilities in terms thereof.

-Expertise and experience of Management
+Expertise and experience of management

-The servicing of the Company's assets is performed by BMW Financial Services (South Africa) Proprietary Limited ("Servicer"), whilst the accounting records are prepared by Stonehage Fleming Corporate Services Proprietary Limited ("Administrator") (jointly hereinafter "Management").
+The servicing of the Company's assets is performed by BMW Financial Services ("Servicer"), whilst the accounting records are prepared by Stonehage Fleming Corporate Services Proprietary Limited ("Administrator") (jointly hereinafter "Management").